-The Obama Administration's has proposed a budget for the coming year (FY 2015) that sets CFTC funding at \$280 million - a \$65 million increase over current funding, but a decrease of \$35 million from last year's Administration request, and less than the CFTC has said it needs.
+The Obama Administration's has proposed a budget for the coming year (FY 2015) that sets CFTC funding at \$280 million - a \$65 million increase over current funding, but a decrease of \$35 million from last year's Administration request.
 And that lowered number is likely once again to face strong resistance in the House.